oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

     ![Connect to WEST database](./images/03-03-connect-db-west.png " ")

 ## Task 4: Add Trandata information and a Heartbeat table

+Trandata enables the unconditional logging of primary keys and the conditional supplemental logging of all unique and foreign keys for the specified table.
+Adding Trandata is required for the source database.

 The West database serves as the source database and no Checkpoint table is required.
 However, Trandata is required and you will create the Heartbeat tables.